 Don’t look for a magic bullet

 Nope, a 5-minute life hack is not going to give you the magical ability to focus.
 It takes work to rebuild this skill which the modern world is designed to erode.
 Neotropics, fancy teas, binaural beats and certain stationary colors are not the answer.
 Like any skill, focusing requires careful practice.
 Small tweaks can make a difference, but they will not undo years of poor cognitive hygiene.

-I learnt this technique from Ryan Holiday.
+I learned this technique from Ryan Holiday.
 Working in silence is miserable, and flipping between different genres and artists is distracting.
 The solution is to listen to a single playlist, album or even one song on repeat while working.
 Each day, I chose a Bright Eyes album and loop it while I work.
 For a high degree of focus, listening to one song is powerful.
 I always go for Stay High by Tove Lo or The Night Josh Tillman Came to Our Apartment by Father John Misty- for some reason those two songs seem to lull me into a trance.

 - Thinking about an upcoming piece of writing while walking.